Egg salad is an old standard. But you can amp it up to 11 with my Mayo Mojo spice mix and smoked eggs.

 Makes.
 Enough for 2 big sandwiches

-Preparation time.
-Smoking the eggs will take about an hour, preparing the flavored mayo will 15 minutes to put together and 2 hours minimum to age, and assembling the ingredients 5 minutes.
+Takes.
+Smoking the eggs will take about an hour, preparing the flavored mayo will take 15 minutes to put together and 2 hours minimum to age, and assembling the ingredients 5 minutes.

 4 raw eggs

 2 green onions, sliced crosswise into small bits